file-format/Docs/en/game/cfg-mugen.md

 A M.U.G.E.N CFG (Configuration) file is a crucial component for creators in world of custom fighting games.
 It empowers them to shape fundamental rules of their game.
 This includes factors like how long each round lasts, level of challenge presented by computer-controlled opponents, game's pace, extent to which combos affect damage and much more.

-Furthermore, CFG file allows creators to determine game's display settings, such as screen resolution and decide whether M.U.G.E.N should play sound effects and music during gameplay.
+Furthermore CFG file allows creators to determine game's display settings, such as screen resolution and decide whether M.U.G.E.N should play sound effects and music during gameplay.
 For those well-versed in M.U.G.E.N's intricacies, this file offers potential to tweak an array of other game-related settings to craft a unique gaming experience.

-By default, M.U.G.E.N's primary CFG file, known as `mugen.cfg`, resides in program's data folder.
+By default M.U.G.E.N's primary CFG file, known as `mugen.cfg`, resides in program's data folder.
 While it is possible to directly edit game's settings within this file, it is generally advisable to create a backup copy first.
-This precaution ensures that you can effortlessly revert M.U.G.E.N to its original settings if needed, preventing any unintended changes from disrupting your gaming experience.
+This precaution ensures that you can effortlessly revert M.U.G.E.N to its original settings if needed preventing any unintended changes from disrupting your gaming experience.

 ## M.U.G.E.N - Game Engine